microsoft/TechBoost-Fabric-with-Databricks-for-Data-Analytics/docs/Ex_01/Ex01_data_engineering.md

 has_children: true
 ---

-# Exercise 1: Data Engineering experience, Including Data ingestion from a spectrum of analytical data sources into OneLake
+# Exercise 1: Data Engineering experience, including Data ingestion from a spectrum of analytical data sources into OneLake

 *Before we start executing the steps, we will trigger the simulator app to start streaming data to eventhub.*